 Dividing Property After A Divorce: What You Need To Know

 When finalizing your divorce, you are forced to make difficult decisions.
 This includes dividing your assets between you and your partner.
 For many, this can be extremely problematic and often emotional.
-DeNardo Law Office has been helping clients throughout Pennsylvania for 24 years.
+DeNardo Law Office has been helping clients throughout Pennsylvania for over 25 years.
 I can help you fight for what is yours.

 Marital Property Vs. Separate Property